DATA-DOG/fastroute/README.md

 HttpRouter_StaticAll      |  200000   |   10824 ns/op  |      0 B/op |      0 allocs/op |
 Pat_StaticAll             |    1000   | 1597577 ns/op  | 533904 B/op |  11123 allocs/op |

-We can see that **FastRoute** outperforms fastest routers in some of the cases.
-In general it always boils down to targeted case implementation.
+We can see that **FastRoute** outperforms fastest routers in some of the cases:
+- Number of routes is small.
+- Routes are static and served from a map.
+- There are many named parameters.

 **FastRoute** was easily adapted for this benchmark.
 Where static routes are served, nothing is better or faster than a static path **map**. **FastRoute** allows to build any kind of router, depending on an use case.
 By default it targets smaller number of routes and the weakest link is large set of dynamic routes, because these are matched one by one in order.

+It always boils down to targeted case implementation.
+It is a general purpose router of **200** lines of source code in one file, which can be copied, understood and adapted in separate projects.

 ## Contributions